MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/network-switch-1807.md

 You install switch extensions on the VMM server and then include them in a logical switch.
 There are a few types of switch extensions:

-- **Monitoring extensions** can be used to monitor and report on network traffic, but they cannot modify packets.
+- **Monitoring extensions** can be used to monitor and report on network traffic, but they can't modify packets.
-- **Capturing extensions** can be used to inspect and sample traffic, but they cannot modify packets.
+- **Capturing extensions** can be used to inspect and sample traffic, but they can't modify packets.
 - **Filtering extensions** can be used to block, modify, or defragment packets.
 They can also block ports.
 - **Forwarding extensions** can be used to direct traffic by defining destinations, and they can also capture and filter traffic.
 To avoid conflicts, only one forwarding extension can be active on a logical switch.